RasaHQ/REI/README.md

 - Linux or macOS operating system

-to work with REI in an optimal enviroment please use a  System with the following resources at hand
+To work with REI in an optimal enviroment please use a System with the following resources at hand

 Minimum / (Recommended)